Nisar Fatima

 Nisar Fatima Zahra (14 October 1935 – 2 September 1991 in Lahore) was a Pakistani politician and religious scholar who served as a member of the National Assembly of Pakistan.
 She was daughter of Chaudhry Abdul Rehman Khan from Rehmanabad, Khanqah Dogran.
-She also served as a member of Islamic Ideology Council.
-She founded the Apa Nisar Fatima Girls High School, to promote the cause of girls education among low-income people.
+She also served as a member of Islamic Ideology Council and played a role in the formation of anti-blasphemy law in the country.

+She founded the Apa Nisar Fatima Girls High School to promote the cause of girls' education among low-income people.
 She was married to the late Iqbal Ahmed Chaudhry and had four sons and two daughters.
 She was the mother of interior minister of Pakistan, Ahsan Iqbal.